 Choosing which universities to apply to can be a long list that’s difficult to narrow down.
 Many schools have much more to offer than meets the eye, and may not get to show off some of their most compelling amenities during a short college tour.
-It is just as important to be intrigued by a campus and its benefits as it is to be excited about the academia that a certain institution may offer.
+It is just as important to be intrigued by campus and its benefits as it is to be excited about the academia that a certain institution may offer.
 Discovering these delightful hidden secrets on a school campus can be hard when you’re not physically exploring the grounds.
 This list of 50 hidden treasures on U.S. college campuses is meant to introduce curious students to what gives a college its character, rather than just academic prowess.
 Many of these attributes are not readily available or obvious on the particular school’s website and may be disappointingly overlooked during the application process.

 San Juan College

-In the small town of Farmington, New Mexico, stands one of the largest indoor climbing walls in the western United States.
+In the small town of Farmington, New Mexico stands one of the largest indoor climbing walls in the western United States.
 It has open opportunities for beginner and veteran climbers, with a full-time staff of professionals.
-With over 6,000 square feet of available climbing wall, the gym is open to students and community members, giving climbers the perfect opportunity to network with others who are passionate about the sport.
+With over 6,000 square feet of an available climbing wall, the gym is open to students and community members, giving climbers the perfect opportunity to network with others who are passionate about the sport.
 The college offers workshops, classes, and belay certification courses, as well as a chance to compete in annual competitions.
 There is also reservation space for parties!
-Not only is there a spacious climbing wall, there is also a 600 foot bouldering cave, a running crack, 2 roofs, 17 lead rope stations, and 12 lead climbing lines.
+Not only is there a spacious climbing wall, but there is also a 600-foot bouldering cave, a running crack, 2 roofs, 17 lead rope stations, and 12 lead climbing lines.

 University of Chicago

 The Yerkes Observatory was established in 1897 and is the center of the astronomy and astrophysics departments at the University of Chicago in Illinois.
 It is known as the “the birthplace of modern astrophysics,” and has been the research facility for several prominent astrologists, including Edwin Hubble.
 It houses a 40 in. refracting telescope (the largest in the world) and over 170,000 photographic plates, spanning back from over a century ago when the telescope was constructed.
-At one time, the observatory contained the entire astronomy and astrophysics departments of UC, but now the departments are located on main campus.
-The observatory is an available research and educational space for scientists, researchers, graduate and undergraduate students, and community members.
+At one time, the observatory contained the entire astronomy and astrophysics departments of UC, but now the departments are located on the main campus.
+The observatory is available research and educational space for scientists, researchers, graduate and undergraduate students, and community members.
 There is a prominent outreach program connected to the observatory, giving students, faculty, and staff chances to bring the wonders of outer space to the community.